2026 MIT Health Science Technology Forum

 Institute Member, Broad Institute of MIT and Harvard

-Guoping Feng joined the McGovern Institute in 2010 and current serves as its associate director.
-He is a faculty member in the brain and cognitive sciences department, where he holds the James W. (1963) and Patricia T. Poitras Professorship.
+Guoping Feng is a faculty member of the MIT Department of Brain and Cognitive Sciences, where he holds the James W. (1963) and Patricia T. Poitras Professorship.
+He also joined the McGovern Institute in 2010 and currently serves as its associate director.
 Feng is also the director of the Hock E. Tan and K. Lisa Yang Center for Autism Research at MIT, as well as director of model systems and neurobiology in the Stanley Center for Psychiatric Research at the Broad Institute.

 Originally from Zhejiang Province in China, Guoping Feng studied medicine at Zhejiang University School of Medicine.
 He obtained his PhD from the State University of New York at Buffalo in the laboratory of Linda Hall and postdoctoral training at Washington University in St. Louis under the guidance of Joshua Sanes.
 Prior to joining the faculty at MIT in 2010, he was a faculty member in the neurobiology department at Duke University School of Medicine.